Mook-as/stackato-doc/admin/console/index.rst

 The top-level page of the Management Console displays quick links to the most used resources and views.
-The blue buttons are for features also available for regular end users (see :ref:`Managment Console (User View)
+The blue buttons are for features also available for regular end users (see :ref:`Management Console (User View)
 <user-console-welcome>`).

 Green buttons expose Admin-only functionality: